addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Limits
 ------
-The following table shows the default limits for the components utilized in this exercise.

 You can view all your EC2 limits and request increases by clicking on 'Limits' in the navigation pane of the EC2 console.

 Environment variables